nicolasbrunner/articles/mountainbike/trioofwheels.md

 Being the nerd I am, I wanted to confirm my impressions (is someone shouting confirmation bias?) with some back-to-back test laps.

 I headed out to the woods heavily loaded.
-One wheelset on the bike, the other two on our kids bike trailer.
+One wheel set on the bike, the other two on our kids bike trailer.
 The lap I chose consisted of around 150m of elevation gain on a fire road, followed by a fast mellow trail that leads into a steep natural section with lots of roots and rocks.
-I did two laps on each wheelset, alternating after each round.
+I did two laps on each wheel set, alternating after each round.

-On the fireroad climbs, the difference was less obvious than I expected and remembered from other rides.
+On the fire road climbs, the difference was less obvious than I expected and remembered from other rides.
 Yes, the aluminum wheels felt like a bit more effort was needed to keep momentum, but it wasn't a night-and-day difference.
 The effect was more pronounced on short steep climbs.
-For the fast and mellow trail, I preferred the two carbon rim wheelsets.
+For the fast and mellow trail, I preferred the two carbon rim wheel sets.
 They just felt a touch faster to move the bike around under you when throwing it from one side to the other.

 The chunkier the terrain got, the more it became clear, that I like to have some flex in my wheels.
 The XM 481 and XMC 320 performed best on this part of the trail.
 Part of the reason why the XMC 320 offers such a compliant ride, might also be in the slightly lower spoke tension I chose when building them up.
 The difference between the Roval wheels and the other two in terms of compliance was a bit like riding conventional tires versus radial tires.